Margus Hunt

-Margus Hunt (born July 14, 1987) is an Estonian professional American football defensive end who is a free agent.
-He was drafted by the Cincinnati Bengals in the second round of the 2013 NFL Draft.
+Margus Hunt (born 14 July 1987) is an Estonian former professional American football defensive end.
+He was selected by the Cincinnati Bengals in the second round of the 2013 NFL draft.
 He played college football at SMU.
 He also played for the Indianapolis Colts and New Orleans Saints.

 Before taking up American football, Hunt competed in the discus throw and shot put, and was the former world junior record holder in discus throw.
 At 6 ft 8 in, he is one of the tallest players in the NFL.

-Early years (track and field)
+Early life (track and field)

 Hunt grew up in the small town of Karksi-Nuia and took up athletics because "there wasn’t much to do".
 After trying decathlon he decided to concentrate on the throwing events – discus, shot and hammer throw.
 Hunt started training with Aleksander Tammert, an Olympic bronze medalist in discus throw from the 2004 Summer Olympics.
 Hunt competed in hammer throw at the 2003 World Youth Championships and discus at the 2004 World Junior Championships, placing eighth and sixth respectively.

 In 2005, he won his first title at the European Junior Championships in Kaunas, throwing 62.19 metres (Championship record) with the 1.75 kg discus.

 In 2006, at the World Junior Championships in Beijing Hunt established a new world junior record of 66.35 metres with his first throw in the qualifying round.
 In the finals, Hunt improved his own world junior record to 66.68 m in the fourth round and then 67.32 m in the sixth and final round.

 Three days later he won the gold medal in the shot put at 20.53 metres in the final, beating the closest competitor by 39 centimetres.
 Hunt became the first athlete to win the gold medal in both shot and discus at the World Junior Championships, outperforming Rutger Smith of the Netherlands who won a gold and a bronze in 2000.
 His winning distance of 20.53 m was a national junior record with the 6 kg shot.

-His personal best hammer throw result is 64.89 made on March 28, 2008 in Arlington, Texas.
+His personal best hammer throw result is 64.89 made on 28 March 2008, in Arlington, Texas.

-His personal best shot put result is 17.98 made on March 22, 2008 in Waco.
+His personal best shot put result is 17.98 made on 22 March 2008, in Waco.

-His personal best with the senior 2 kg discus is 61.33 meters made on July 6, 2010 in Viljandi.
+His personal best with the senior 2 kg discus is 61.33 meters made on 6 July 2010, in Viljandi.